Sale of City Owned Lands

 Preparing to submit an offer

-The Offer is presented to the City's Chief Administrative Officer by Staff from Legal Services, KEDCO and Real Estate & Construction Services, and a negotiation period follows that may take up to 10 or more working days.
+The Offer is presented to the City's Chief Administrative Officer by Staff from Legal Services, KEDCO and Real Estate & Environmental Initiatives, and a negotiation period follows that may take up to 10 or more working days.
 If necessary, City officials will meet with the Purchaser to finalize the terms of the Agreement before it is formally accepted.

 Should the City accept the Offer, there will be a binding Agreement of Purchase and Sale.
 Both parties sign three original copies of the Agreement; two copies remain with the City and one with the developer/purchaser.
 The City provides the Purchaser with information and reports pertaining to the lands as stipulated in the Agreement.